SilvioWeging/kASA_snakemake/README.md

 The results are given inside the folder `results` (which is created during the benchmark).
 Scripts for the evaluation can be found inside the `scripts` folder.
 Measurements of time and memory consumption are saved inside the `benchmarks` folder for the index creation and identification step of every tool.

 If the evaluation of the Centrifuge script should fail then the building step of the tool had a hiccup and "forgot" to assign certain tax IDs.
 Just run the building step again and it should work...

+KrakenUniq has a bug in that it seems to take forever to build the index.
+If that should happen, just use the index from Kraken.

+Should you wish to make further thresholding experiments like we did in our ROC experiment for specificity vs sensitivity, call `scripts\evaluateWThreshold.sh` after changing the path inside the file to your path.
+Afterwars you can gather the results inside a table with `scripts\gatherThresholdResults.py <path> <prefix> <path for the resulting files>`.

 ### testAmbiguous